AlexanderSplendor/User_Management_API/README.md

 Run the API:
 dotnet run
-The API should be running at http://localhost:5000 (or another URL if configured differently).
+The API should be running at http://localhost:5000 (or another URL if configured differently{https://localhost:7237/swagger/index.html} ).

 Use Swagger to test the API or Postman to interact with the endpoints.